 Otter Class – Year 3 & Year 4

-During his or her three years in Hedgehog Class, coming across to the main hall each day for assembly and lunch, or for PE or Multi-Sports Club, each child will have peeped through the door of Otter Class and seen a very different classroom, where the chairs are bigger and the displays on the walls are more complicated with a more demanding vocabulary.
+During his or her two years in Hedgehog Class, coming across to the main hall each day for assembly and lunch, or for PE or Multi-Sports Club, each child will have peeped through the door of Otter Class and seen a very different classroom, where the chairs are bigger and the displays on the walls are more complicated with a more demanding vocabulary.
 Otter Class is in the oldest part of the school where children have been educated since 1896; the room, the library and hall next door all have high ceilings with big tall windows that let in lots of light.

 The school day is a little more formal, the work more challenging.
-Pupils in Years 3 and 4 are likely to be given responsibilities such as School Council members, playground leaders and team captains.
+Pupils in Years 3 and 4 are likely to be given responsibilities such as playground leaders and team captains.
 They often represent the school at sporting and community events, for example the Tag Rugby Festival, a community harvest celebration and carol singing for our neighbours at Dallimore Mead.

-Mathematics becomes more demanding and more challenging as the children become familiar with lager and smaller numbers, more complicated calculations, fractions, measurements, geometry, statistics – all natural steps in their progression, backed by the solid foundations laid in the previous years.
+Mathematics becomes more demanding and more challenging as the children become familiar with larger and smaller numbers, more complicated calculations, fractions, measurements, geometry, statistics – all natural steps in their progression, backed by the solid foundations laid in the previous years.

 Year 4 leavers have a dedicated Leavers’ Assembly in July celebrating, amid much laughter, applause and the odd tear, their achievements at Nunney.